forgeofabsurdducks/quackamollie/README.rst

 Roadmap
 -------
+Currently, Quackamollie reached version :code:`0.1` and stability, but with minimal features.

-We have a lot of features in mind for Quackamollie.
+We have a lot of new functionalities in mind for the next versions, such as (not ordered):

-We are currently finalizing the release of the first stable versions (0.1) of all projects listed above.

-Then, we will work on new functionalities such as (not ordered):

 - new models (including RAG, multimodal support of pictures, etc.)
 - new tools for the models (including calendars, todolist, item lists for groceries, etc.)
 - new boilerplates to simplify creation of models, model tools, model managers and CLI commands
-- improving the `/settings` or other in-chat functionalities
+- improving the :code:`/settings` or other in-chat functionalities
 - testing the support of Python 3.12
 - support of images and documents
 - in-chat admin ability to hide models
-- in-chat admin ability to define custom models with custom parameters through model_config
+- in-chat admin ability to define custom models with custom parameters through the :code:`model_config` parameter
 - in-chat user ability to override chat type to private for chats where the user is alone with the bot
 - in-chat user ability to manage resource namespaces which manages uploaded files visibility across chats
 - in-chat admin ability to manage globally available model-tools